Day 1: Casablanca Med V airport – Transfer to Casablanca City Centre (Hotel)

 Day 13: Marrakesh, Full Guided City Tour

-A Full guided tour will be scheduled to discover Marrakesh which is known as the "Red City".
-Marrakesh is the most important former imperial city in Morocco's history, it is situated near the foothills of the snow-capped Atlas Mountain.
-Like all the old cities, Marrakech comprises both an old fortified city The Medina and an very modern city called Gueliz built during the French occupation.
+A full-guided tour will be scheduled to discover Marrakesh which is known as the “Red City”.
+Marrakesh is the most important former imperial city in Morocco’s history, it is situated near the foothills of the snow-capped Atlas Mountain.
+Like all the old cities, Marrakech comprises both an old fortified city The Medina and a very modern city called Gueliz built during the French occupation.
 Marrakesh has the largest traditional market (souk) in Morocco and also has one of the busiest squares in Africa and the world, Djemaa el Fna.
 The square is full of story-tellers, water sellers, dancers, snakes charmers and musicians.
 During the night the square turns into a huge open-air restaurant.

 Day 14: Marrakesh (Explore Marrakesh Markets at your own pace)